barelyhuman/preact-example-go-inertia/README.md

 3. Copy the needed assets
    1. The server binary (`server`)
    2. The nodejs and client deps (`package.json`, `bootstrap`, `public`)
-4. Run the SSR server `pnpm start:ssr`
+4. Run the SSR server `pnpm start`
 5. Run the go server `./server`